Grete Mosheim: Theatre

-After intensive study, she mastered English well enough to appear in Two Share a Dwelling in London in 1935.
+After intensive study, she mastered English well enough to appear in Two Share a Dwelling by Alice Campbell in London in 1935.
 She appeared again on stage in Germany from 1952 on, but did not return to films – other than in a few TV roles – until her appearance as the grandmother in Moritz, Dear Moritz in 1978.

 Films

 Mosheim appeared in numerous German films, mostly silent movies, starting with Michael in 1924.
 Until she fled Germany in 1933, she starred in many films, including Dreyfus (1930) and Yorck (1931).
-In 1935 she starred in the British film Car of Dreams.
-In 1976 she appeared in Rosa von Praunheim's New York film Underground and Emigrants.
+In 1935, she starred in the British film Car of Dreams.
+In 1976, she appeared in Rosa von Praunheim's film Underground and Emigrants.

 Personal life

 Mosheim was married three times: to actor Oskar Homolka in Berlin (1928–1933), to industrialist Howard Gould in London (1937–1948) and to journalist Robert Cooper, who was a correspondent for The Times.
 She had no children.